7 top security certifications you should have in 2023

 The CISSP is in high demand and is globally recognized.
 Once you earn the certification, you will find many avenues open for you that can take your cybersecurity career to the next level.

 - Prerequisites: Candidates must have at least five years of cumulative paid work experience in two or more of the eight domains of the CISSP CBK.
 Those who don’t have the required work experience can satisfy a portion of it with the CISSP experience waiver.
 Another option for those without the appropriate work experience is to take the exam and earn an associate of (ISC)2 designation.
-Candidates will then have six years to earn the required work experience for the CISSP.
+Candidates will have six years to earn the required work experience for the CISSP.

 - Exam: 125 to 175 multiple-choice and advanced innovative items and up to four hours for the English CAT version; the passing score is 700 out of 1000 points.
-The CISSP linear examination information is 250 multiple-choice and advanced innovative items, with up to six hours to complete.
+The CISSP linear examination contains 250 multiple-choice and advanced innovative items, with up to six hours to complete.
 Available in Chinese, German, Korean, Japanese and Spanish.

-- Cost for Exam: $749 in all regions except the U.K. (585 pounds) and Europe (665 euros).
-The exam is administered by (ISC)2 Authorized PPC and PVTC Select Pearson VUE Testing Centers.
+- Cost for exam: $749 in all regions except the U.K. (585 pounds) and Europe (665 euros).
+The exam is administered by (ISC)² Authorized PPC and PVTC Select Pearson VUE Testing Centers.

 Acquiring the CISSP is a great way to climb the IT career ladder and increase your earning potential.
 It is a good option for professionals who want to validate their expertise across a broad spectrum of topics and obtain a certification with a worldwide reputation.